 Key Features: Visual editing, Mode mapping, Compiling, Error tracking, Code folding, Customized templates and more.

-Platforms Supported: Windows, Mac OS X, Linux and Unix-based systems.
+Platforms Supported: Windows, macOS, Linux and Unix-based systems.

 One of the biggest strengths of Microsoft’s Visual Studio Code is the presence of a robust community that strives to add more features to the open-source code editor that is arguably the best in its segment.
 Thanks to an extension named LaTeX Workshop, you can leverage the power of Visual Studio Code to edit your LaTeX documents.